cinight/PSBlendModes/README.md

 The workaround code and set up can be found in the `CameraColorSpaceWorkaround` folder of this repository.
 The setup is basically:

+ "re-use" the 3D camera's one by setting blendEvent to make the 3D+UI blending happens before 3D render post-processing (beforeRenderingPostProcessing).

 > [!TIP]
-> In U6, if you want to have post-processing for UI Camera, make sure to go to Render Pipeline Asset > Post-processing > enable Alpha Processing checkbox.
+> In 2022.3, the UI Camera can't have its own post-processing, because it is missing post-processing preserve alpha feature which is only added in U6.
-> The UI camera can of course also "re-use" the 3D camera's post-processing by setting blendEvent on the workaround component to make the 3D+UI blending happens before 3D camera renders post-processing (beforeRenderingPostProcessing).
+> But the UI Camera can "re-use" the 3D camera's post-processing by setting blendEvent on the workaround component to make the 3D+UI blending happens before 3D camera renders post-processing (beforeRenderingPostProcessing).

 ![](ReadmeImages/post_workaround_setup.jpg)